tashes/boxcutter/README.md

 # Boxcutter

-Boxcutter is a powerful web development tool designed for handling PDF documents with ease.
+Boxcutter is a powerful web development tool designed for snipping PDF documents with ease.
 It integrates seamlessly with React and Tailwind CSS to create highly responsive web applications.

 ## Key Features